ros2/rosidl/rosidl_runtime_c/README.md

 # rosidl_generator_c

-`rosidl_runtime_c` is a package and provides runtime ROSIDL functionality C.
+`rosidl_runtime_c` is a package and provides runtime ROSIDL functionality in C.

 ## Features